zicoz18/local-subnet-development-tutorial/README.md

 export PATH=$PWD:$PATH
 ```

-> This command will add avalanche-cli to the PATH temporarily, which means that, when you reopen your terminal you would not be able run 'avalanche' command.
+> This command will add avalanche-cli to the PATH temporarily, which means that, when you reopen your terminal you would not be able to run 'avalanche' command.
 So, to add it permanantly refer to [Add Avalanche Command Permanently](#add-avalanche-command-permanently) section.

 #### Installing in Custom Location